PenguinDaBozo/FitnessWatch/BuildingAdventure.md

 next i need to fix the day thing and think of features to add. i think box breathing is next or maybe i should do a compass except i think that sounds too hard so box breathing it is and if the stupid stm32 etg sensor breaks everything fml

+wait actually no i ahve to do the weather which sounds simple.... but is it tho?